 - A Memory of the Future (flash, Reckoning, May 18th) – Commuting after corona.

-- Bringing Down the Mast (short story, StarShipSofa, June 3rd) – In the post-apocalyptic Netherlands, to resolve the strife over remaining resources, the Grand Allocator first needs tie.
+- Bringing Down the Mast (short story, StarShipSofa, June 3rd) – In the post-apocalyptic Netherlands, to resolve the strife over remaining resources, the Grand Allocator first needs to die.
 (Technically a reprint, but its original appearance was hardly noted.)

 - Fragments of a Falling-Out (flash, Daily Science Fiction, November 27th) – A married couple’s endlessly repeated fights are aggravated by his involuntary jumps through their shared timeline.